Warning: The following article contains spoilers for The White Princess finale, Episode 8 (“Old Curses”).

 Knowing how horribly Henry has treated Richard (Patrick Gibson), Lizzie might find it difficult to believe the York Prince would not crave even the slightest retribution.
 As The White Princess hurdled towards its finale, Henry (Jacob Collins-Levy) had set his family up to suffer for his sins.

 But Richard has only ever responded with kindness, which makes Lizzie’s move all the more troubling.
-In her final move on The White Princess, Lizzie condemns her cousin and her brother to be privately executed.
+In her final move of the series, Lizzie condemns her cousin and her brother to be privately executed.

 Is “The Boy” really Lizzie’s brother?

 The White Princess has played with this story a great deal.
 Like Lizzie, the audience is left wondering for certain, though she does admit to “The Boy” that he reminds her of her father when he laughs.
-It is a fleeting moment from The White Princess finale that seems to further substantiate he is Richard.
+It is a fleeting moment from the finale that seems to further substantiate he is Richard.

 Since there is no DNA test to prove his claim, either way, each viewer has to decide for themselves.
 For two episodes, Richard/Perkin Warbeck accepted every terrible torment, consistently reacting to them in a dignified manner that demonstrated great maturity.

 In fact, his actions in the penultimate episode of The White Princess proved to be a baptism of fire, which further cemented his claim.
-At that point in The White Princess, he had every reason to run, and he chose to stay.
+At that point in the series, he had every reason to run, and he chose to stay.

 For every assertion made by the Tudors regarding his behavior on the battlefield in private combat, he leaves no doubts.
 It is an act of courage that seems to shake Lizzie to her very core.
 While she continues refusing to say the words, every other part of her acknowledges her brother’s truth.